1: Introduction

 -

-is not a lifecycle hook.
-It’s a mechanism for synchronizingside effects
+useEffectis not a lifecycle hook.
+It’s a mechanism for synchronizingside effectswith thestate of your app. -

 To store and retrieve variables in the local storage, use the API below: